Internet slang

-Internet slang (also called Internet shorthand, cyber-slang, netspeak, digispeak or chatspeak) is a non-standard or unofficial form of language used by people on the Internet to communicate to one another.
-A popular example of Internet slang is lol, meaning "laugh out loud".
+Internet slang (also known as Internet shorthand, cyber-slang, netspeak, or digispeak) is a non-standard or unofficial form of language used by people on the Internet to communicate with one another.
+A popular example of Internet slang is "lol", meaning "laughing out loud".
 Since Internet slang is constantly changing, it is difficult to provide a standardized definition.
-However, it can be understood to be any type of slang that Internet users have popularized, and in many cases, have coined.
+However, it can be understood to be any type of slang that Internet users have popularized and, in many cases, have coined.
 Such terms often originate with the purpose of saving keystrokes or to compensate for character limit restrictions.
 Many people use the same abbreviations in texting, instant messaging, and social networking websites.
 Acronyms, keyboard symbols, and abbreviations are common types of Internet slang.
-New dialects of slang, such as leet or Lolspeak, develop as ingroup Internet memes rather than time savers.
-Many people also use Internet slang in face-to-face, real life communication.
+New dialects of slang, such as leet or lolspeak, develop as ingroup Internet memes rather than time savers.
+Internet slang is also used in face-to-face, real life communication.

 Creation and evolution

 Origins

-Internet slang originated in the early days of the Internet with some terms predating the Internet.
+Internet slang originated in the early days of the Internet, with some terms predating it.
 The earliest forms of Internet slang assumed people's knowledge of programming and commands in a specific language.
 Internet slang is used in chat rooms, social networking services, online games, video games and in the online community.
 Since 1979, users of communications networks like Usenet created their own shorthand.
 Internet slang originated as a way to save keystrokes for users, alongside getting around auto-moderated platforms.
 If a platform banned users for typing a specific word, they would create new ones that had a communal understanding of the definition, allowing them to avoid the ban filter.